Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

-The second case is $d=0$.
-Then we have that $A' = A \sqcup D^0$.
+The second case is $d=0$, so that $A' = A \sqcup D^0$.
 Since $B$ is path-connected, by adding some $1$-cells to $A'$ we can obtain a subcomplex $A''$ of $B$ containing $A'$ such that the inclusion $A \hookrightarrow A''$ is a homotopy equivalence.
 This implies that the inclusion map $\Gamma(E,B;A'') \to \Gamma(E,B,A)$ is a weak equivalence, which completes the proof since $A''$ has more cells than $A$ and hence we can apply the inductive hypothesis.

 For the second claim, we consider the fiber sequence

 with fiber taken over $s \in E|_{D_0}$.
 By the first part, each component of $\Gamma(E,B;D^0)$ has finitely generated homotopy groups.
 Furthermore, the base is equivalent to $F$.
 Thus the result follows part (ii) and (ii') of Lemma \ref{lem.les}, using that condition (a), (b) or (c) holds by assumption. \end{proof}